 Togean islands are situated near the coast of Central Sulawesi in the Gulf of Tomini.
 It’s literally in the middle of the sea and all transportation schedules here and out completely depend on the weather.
 Please keep it in mind while planning your trip.

 The main and only entrance point in all Togeans is the harbor in the town Wakai.
 You can get to Wakai by boat only, no bus terminals and airports here.

 From Wakai, you can get to almost any other island in Togeans by public or private boats.
-Our resort picks up guests directly from the harbor and gets them to Kadidiri Paradise, no extra charge.
-Once you get to Wakai, your own ‘getting-there’ quest will be over – from this point we will take care of you.
+Our resort can assist you in arranging a boat directly from the harbor to Kadidiri Paradise.

 You can get to Wakai from two main gateways: Gorontalo from the North and Ampana from the South.
 Which one is better for you depends on your previous trip: if you’re travelling from Sulawesi mainland (west or central part), then it will be better to go to Ampana.
 If you’re taking a flight from another island, then it depends on what flight you will choose.

 How to get to Gorontalo

 Gorontalo is the city in the North Sulawesi.
 You can get there by plane or by bus.

 From Makassar (South Sulawesi) by the airlines Garuda Indonesia, Sriwijaya, Lion Air, and Batik Air.
 Duration: around 1,5h, price: Rp.
 600,000-800,000.

 From Luwuk (Central Sulawesi) by Wings Air.
 Duration: less than an hour, price: Rp.
 350,000.